 It gives and gives until the blood won’t come.

-From late dusk beneath the temple facade it skitters up to you, bumping into your ankle a few times.
+It skitters up to you after dusk, bumping into your ankle a few times.
 It looks like it wants you to take a coin from the alms pot on its back.

 You pocket a coin.
 That’s a hot meal, or at least three cold ones.

-The thing under the pot is ecstatic. it kicks up a little dust as it runs off.
-Your heart sinks, at first— you almost think it’s trailing the lexarc.
-But then it overshoots the priest, and starts smacking itself into the heels of a young mother… and then a falconer… and then a tailor…
+The thing under the pot is ecstatic. it kicks up dust as it runs off.
+Your heart sinks, at first— you almost think it’s going to tattle on you to the lexarc.
+But then it runs past the priest, and starts smacking itself into the heels of a young mother… and then a falconer… and then a tailor…